doximity/terraform-provider-defectdojo/docs/data-sources/product_type.md

 page_title: "defectdojo_product_type Data Source - terraform-provider-defectdojo"
 subcategory: ""
 description: |-
-  Data source for Defect Dojo Product Type
+  Data source for Defect Dojo Product Type.
+You can specify either the id or the name to look up the Product Type.
 ---

 # defectdojo_product_type (Data Source)

-Data source for Defect Dojo Product Type
+Data source for Defect Dojo Product Type.
+You can specify either the `id` or the `name` to look up the Product Type.